diku-dk/futhark/docs/man/futhark-pkg.rst

 There is no caching of zipballs and version lists between invocations, so the network traffic can be rather heavy.

+Only GitHub and GitLab are supported as code hosting sites.

 SEE ALSO
 ========